 The Hollins Critic also offers brief reviews of books you want to know about and poetry by poets both new and established.
 And every issue has a cover portrait by Susan Avishai M.A.
 '02.

-The Hollins Critic reads poetry submissions from September 1 to December 15 each year.
+The Hollins Critic will not be reading poetry again until September 15, 2015.
 Poetry must be submitted online to The Hollins Critic.
 There are no rules about style or subject.
 One to five poems may be submitted.

 The Critic pays $25.00 per poem, upon publication.
 All rights revert to the author following publication, but if the poem is reprinted elsewhere, the Critic should be credited.